skx/foth/README.md

 ## Anti-Features

-The obvious omission from this implementation is support for strings in the general case (string support is limited to outputting a constant-string).
+The obvious omission from this implementation is support for strings in the general case (string support is pretty limited to calling strlen, and printing strings which are constant and "inline").

 We also lack the meta-programming facilities that FORTH users would expect, in a FORTH system it is possible to implement new control-flow systems, for example, by working with words and the control-flow directly.
 Instead in this system these things are unavailable, and the implementation of IF/DO/LOOP/ELSE/THEN are handled in the golang-code in a way users cannot modify.